|logic||category theory||type theory|

 Given , one classical construction (due to John Power) defines , where an object of over consists of a morphism in along with an object of over .
 Type-theoretically, we can regard as a type with a “delayed substitution” .
 This produces a split fibration (the chosen cartesian arrows are given by composition of morphisms in ), but it seems impossible to define dependent sums and products on it in a strict way.

 A better choice is a construction due to Benabou, which defines the objects of over to be functors over which map every morphism of to a cartesian arrow.
 Type-theoretically, we can think of such an object as a type together with specified compatible substitutions along any possible morphism.
-That type-formers can be extended in this case was proven by Martin Hofmann for dependent sums and dependent products and extensional identity types, and by Michael Warren in the case of intensional identity types (but not for the eliminator).
+That type-formers may be extended in this case was proven by Martin Hofmann for dependent sums and dependent products and extensional identity types, and by Michael Warren in the case of intensional identity types (but not for the eliminator).

-Type-forming operations can be extended strictly in this case by performing them once in the “universal” case, then acting by composition.
+Type-forming operations may be extended strictly in this case by performing them once in the “universal” case, then acting by composition.
 This construction is due to Voevodsky.
 It also meshes quite well with type theories that contain internal universes – a type of types– , and in particular for modeling the univalence axiom.

 Particular important universes include: